qdread/dasypop/dasypop_methods.md

 We also obtained the geographical boundaries of blocks and block groups from the Census API.

 The MRLC data products we used are the NLCD Percent Developed Imperviousness product for 2016 for the contiguous United States, and the NLCD Impervious Surface Descriptor product for 2016 for the contiguous United States.
-See Table.
+See Table below.

 ### Table of data sources